Shell-shaped Bose-Einstein condensates: Dynamics, excitations, and thermodynamics: Introduction

 Quantum fluids confined in hollow geometries emerge across vastly different length scales from the mesoscopic to the astronomical~\cite{Tononi2023, Moller2020,Tononi2019,Tononi2020,Sauls1989,Pethick2017}.
 In the ultracold atomic realm, shell-shaped Bose-Einstein condensates (BECs) first became relevant in optical lattice systems that trapped concentric regions of co-existent Mott insulating phases which could host condensate regions between them~\cite{DeMarco2005,Campbell2006,Sun2009}.
 Prospects of such structures found in microgravity or two-species mixtures of ultracold atoms have now become viable in recent experiments~\cite{Carollo2022,Jia2022,Huang2025,Guo.2022}.
 While condensates exhibit unique quantum features, hydrodynamic properties share plentiful commonalities with fluid bubbles found at the macroscopic level~\cite{Barcelo2011}.
 In the astronomical realm, shell-shaped quantum fluids find a natural space in environments such as the interiors of neutron stars~\cite{Sauls1989,Pethick2017}, with condensates even offering prototypes for inflationary models of the early Universe~\cite{Mukhanov2005}.

 Shell-shaped quantum fluids host a plethora of rich phenomena that manifest across these realms.
 The topology of these hollow structures differs from their filled counterparts, leading to palpable consequences.
 The presence of an inner surface, for instance, dramatically alters the nature of collective mode excitations~\cite{Lannert2007,Padavic2017,Sun2018}.
 More generally, these modes can distinguish filled from hollow structures.
-Quantum phenomena in hollow structures reveal unique physics, such as the geometry, stability and dynamics of quantized vortex lines~\cite{Turner2010,Padavic2020,Caracanhas2022,Xiong.2024,White.2024,Tononi.2024wv}, and interference patterns resulting from releasing a trapped condensate bubble~\cite{Lannert2007}.
+Quantum phenomena in hollow structures reveal unique physics, such as the geometry, stability, and dynamics of quantized vortex lines~\cite{Turner2010,Padavic2020,Caracanhas2022,Xiong.2024,White.2024,Tononi.2024wv}, and interference patterns resulting from releasing a trapped condensate bubble~\cite{Lannert2007}.
 The thermodynamics of these shells proves to be complex, especially in considering condensate order as the system is tuned from a filled three-dimensional structure to an effectively two-dimensional bubble.~\cite{Rhyno2021,Tononi2022,Tononi2024}.
-The notion of a geometric potential takes on importance, as does the general framing of BECs on curved manifolds~\cite{Biral.2024,Oliveira.2025,Yi.2025,Grass.2025,Costa.1981,Kaplan.1997,Zhang.2018,Bereta2019,Flachi2025}.
+The notion of a geometric potential takes on importance, as does the general framing of BECs on curved manifolds~\cite{Biral.2024,Oliveira.2025,Yi.2025,Grass.2025,Costa.1981,Kaplan.1997,Zhang.2018,Bereta2019,Flachi2025}, with complementary research efforts exploring geometric effects on condensates~\cite{Kurt2024,Roy2025}, as well as additional topologies, such as M\"obius strips~\cite{Luo2025}.
 For tunable shell-shaped geometries, non-equilibrium dynamics exhibits several fascinating aspects, including critical dynamics across the condensate transition and possibilities for creating the largest observed macroscopic quantum coherent bubbles~\cite{Carollo2022}.
-Wavelike excitations in these systems akin to those found in planetary systems are also of interest~\cite{Saito.2023,Brito.2023,Li.2023}, as are the possibilities for studying dipolar interactions, supersolids, or lattice models in shell systems~\cite{Adhikari.2012,Diniz.2020,Arazo.2021,Sánchez-Baena.2024,Ciardi.2024,zhou2025xx}.
+Wavelike excitations in these systems akin to those found in planetary systems are also of interest~\cite{Saito.2023,Brito.2023,Li.2023}, as are the possibilities for studying dipolar interactions, supersolids, soliton phases for attractive interactions, or lattice models in shell systems~\cite{Adhikari.2012,Diniz.2020,Arazo.2021,Ciardi.2024,Sánchez-Baena.2024,Ghosh2024,Ciardi2025,Tononi2024_2,zhou2025xx}.